sieve-project/sieve/docs/demo.md

 ```
 python3 run.py -p rabbitmq-operator -t test1 -c log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml
 ```
 `test1` is the test workload (written by us) Sonar will run.
+The workload simply does three things:
+1. it creates a rabbitmq cluster `kubectl apply -f rmqc-1.yaml`
+2. it deletes the rabbitmq cluster `kubectl delete RabbitmqCluster sonar-rabbitmq-cluster`
+3. it recreates the rabbitmq cluster `kubectl apply -f rmqc-1.yaml`

-The workload simply creates, deletes, and then recreates a rabbitmq cluster. `log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml` is the time-travel config which guides the failure testing (we will explain how the config works later).
+`log/rabbitmq-operator/test1/learn/generated-config/time-travel-1.yaml` is the time-travel config which guides the failure testing (we will explain how the config works later).

 By typing the command, Sonar will:
 1. run a `test1` in the kind kubernetes cluster;